-Let’s see exactly how Twitter can be an effective social tool for musicians.
+Let’s see exactly how Twitter (or it’s new name: X) can be an effective social tool for musicians.

 Twitter is a top social network for people looking for news, information, and entertainment.
 According to the company, many of the most-followed Twitter accounts belong to musicians.
 You too can use Twitter to build your music career, but you should know how to use this social network properly.
 It can just as easily ruin you if you’re not careful.

 Twitter provides an ideal platform to get an audience and build that audience.
 The Twitter head office places so much emphasis on music and musicians that they even appointed a Head of Music.
 But the critical question is, how can you use this tool to build your music career?
 Let’s delve deeper into Twitter’s relationship with musicians and see how you can do just that.

 If you’re unsure if you or your brand / band should have a Twitter account, let’s examine some clear, concrete facts about Twitter when it comes to music artists.

 Music-related topics, like band names, music genres, or song titles, make some of the highest trending hashtags on Twitter.
 You can check trending hashtags for any period and probably see at least five or seven music-related hashtags trending in the top 50.
 People on Twitter like discovering new music and love sharing their musical discoveries with their followers.